 Blooming rhododendron (the national flower of Nepal) will certainly give you a pleasant feeling.
 Also, take some time to enjoy the species of rare mountainous birds and animals.
 You will definitely fall in love with the natural lush in the Sagarmatha National Park.

 The average temperature during the day reaches up to 10°C in the lower altitudes and up to a maximum of 17°C during the sunny days at higher altitudes.
-However, the temperature lowers up to -5°C to -15°C in the morning and night.
+However, the temperature lowers from -5°C to -15°C in the morning and night.

 Your journey will remain fresh in your memory file as photography becomes awesome at Everest Base Camp during the spring.

 In Nepal, the summer months are from June to August.
 In this season, trekking trails may be wet due to the monsoon.
 This season is a less favorable time to trek Mount Everest Base Camp in comparison to spring.